arista-channel/acws/docs/references/config_tools.md

 ## Overview

-This lab is intended forthe Campus Workshop and to showcase the partner tool to design, configure and price out Arista campus .
+This lab is intended for the Campus Workshop and to showcase the partner tool to design, configure and price out Arista campus products and solutions.
 Authorized Arista partners are able to download and access the tool at `intangi.com/support` website.
-Partners are required to login with their corporate email address.
-Contact iris-help-ext@arista.com for assistance.
+They are required to login with their corporate email address.
+Contact `iris-help-ext@arista.com` for assistance.
 There are many online resources available which includes videos, documentation, and more at [intangi.com/support](https://intangi.com/support).

 ## Iris Dashboard
 1. Upon successful login, you will be presented with the Iris dashboard.
 Click on the Arista catalog to start.